Vamzzii-13/FinSync/replit.md

 FinSync is a comprehensive GST (Goods and Services Tax) compliance and management platform designed to streamline tax filing processes for businesses.
 The application provides a complete solution for managing GST returns, processing invoices, tracking compliance metrics, and handling file uploads for tax documentation.
 Built as a full-stack web application, it combines modern frontend technologies with AI-powered Python backend for intelligent invoice processing and Excel generation.

 ## Recent Changes (August 2025)
+- ✅ **Migration to Replit Complete** - Successfully migrated from Replit Agent to standard Replit environment with full compatibility
 - ✅ Integrated Python FastAPI backend with AI-powered GST extraction agents
 - ✅ Connected LangGraph workflow for OCR → Parser → Validator → Writer pipeline
 - ✅ Implemented Google Gemini API integration for invoice text extraction